TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 ---
 title: "2.
-Get the Index"
+Get the index"
 description: "There are three ways to get the index.
 Each way involves some tradeoff between initialization time, storage use, and local access."
 lead: "After you install the core TrueBlocks utilities, you can access the index in three ways.